spack/governance/GOVERNANCE.md

 Current Membership:
 - <fill in list>

+### TSC Chair

+The TSC will elect a chair.
+The TSC chair runs TSC meetings and may make interim decisions on urgent matters on behalf of the TSC, which may be reviewed by the TSC at its next meeting.

 ### Meetings

 The TSC meets at 9am Pacific Time on the first Wednesday of every